Writing for Screen and Stage

 How you will learn

 This course is available to study full- or part-time.
-It has an evening timetable with classes taking place in the evening.
+It has an evening timetable with classes taking place in the evening, so that you can balance studying with work and other commitments.

-Your learning will be supported by workshops, history and theory, alongside guest lectures from industry leaders, to help you to hone your craft and successfully understand the workings of the sector.
-You will also write outlines, treatments and full scripts, so you can build a portfolio of your own original projects.
+Your learning will be supported by workshops, history and theory, alongside guest lectures from industry writers and leaders, to help you to hone your craft, successfully understand the workings of the sector and find your place within it.
+You will also write outlines, treatments and full scripts, so you can develop a portfolio of original projects you can use to build your career.

 Highlights